Oil gains after OPEC+ opts for modest output hike

 “The market had run ahead of itself in regard to this OPEC+ increase,” said Ole Hansen, head of commodity strategy at Saxo Bank.
 “Today we’re seeing a classic sell the rumour, buy the fact reaction.”

-Both benchmarks had risen more than $1 earlier in Monday’s session.
-Prices fell more than 2% on Friday as a weak U.S. jobs report dimmed the outlook for energy demand.
-They lost more than 3% last week.
+Both benchmarks had risen more than USD1 earlier in Monday’s session.
+Prices fell more than 2 percent on Friday as a weak US jobs report dimmed the outlook for energy demand.
+They lost more than 3 percent last week.

 OPEC+, which includes the Organization of the Petroleum Exporting Countries plus Russia and other allies, agreed on Sunday to further raise oil production from October.